guyllaumedemers/UE5-FightingGame/README.md

 Character Components should be designed for replication with delegate callback to interact with external systems.

 ### Matchmaking Subsystem
-Subsystem handling Matchmaking and interact with GameMode PostLogin()
+Subsystem handling Matchmaking and interact with GameMode PostLogin().
+MatchMaking will be looking for players within a range that match player of same rank.

 ### Scoring Subsystem
 Subsystem tracking Rounds Outcome & Match Outcome